dcmi/dctap-python/docs/elements/valueDataType/index.rst

                 valueNodeType:       bnode
                 valueDataType:       xsd:string

-    WARNING Shape :default => valueDataType: Datatypes are for literals only, and node type provided is 'iri'.
+    WARNING [:default/valueDataType] Datatypes are only for literals, so node type should not be 'iri'.
-    WARNING Shape :default => valueDataType: Datatypes are for literals only, and node type provided is 'bnode'.
+    WARNING [:default/valueDataType] Datatypes are only for literals, so node type should not be 'bnode'.